 Unprotected PANs (Primary Account Number) must never be sent by email, instant message or end-user other messaging technologies, either internally or externally.
 University policy goes further than this, to state that PANs, even if protected, must never be sent by email or other end-user messaging technology.

-Customers must never be instructed to send their card details to the University by email or other end-user messaging technology, This message should be available to customers, for example on any website providing payment options or paper documents if sent.
+Customers must never be instructed to send their card details to the University by email or other end-user messaging technology, this message should be available to customers, for example on any website providing payment options or paper documents if sent.
 Where a customer sends their card details unsolicited the transaction must not be processed.
 The card details should be deleted as soon as possible and within the same day they are discovered.
 If you need to keep the email for your records, for example if it contains an order request, the email must be edited to remove the card details.
 In addition, the message should not be forwarded internally or externally.
 The customer must be contacted to explain that we cannot accept card details by email for security reasons and payment must be requested via an approved payment method.

 Points for attention: